Our 2016 Platform

 - Efforts to protect human rights and the environment abroad through international organizations such as the United Nations;

-- Increased funding for the Peace Corps and for U.S. Aid, to enable international development and build goodwill towards the United States of America;
+- Increased funding for the Peace Corps, USAID, and the World Health Organization, to enable international development and build goodwill towards the United States of America;

-- Greater collaboration with other nations on pressing issues such as nuclear proliferation, rainforest preservation, combating terrorism, and upholding human rights.
+- Greater collaboration with other nations on pressing issues such as implementation of the 2015 Paris climate accord, nuclear proliferation, rainforest preservation, combating terrorism, and upholding human rights.

 Fair and Free Elections